skmorgane/biodiversity-course/schedule.md

          4. Empirically, what are some of the ways they think the study of meetacommunities needs to change to advance?

 * November 1: Species-Area/Time Relationships
-    *  For this week there is 1 paper and 2 short execerpts from books.
+    *  For this week there is 1 paper and 2 short excerpts from books.
 The book excerpts will be sent to the class by email
     *  Reading: Part of Chapter 2 from *Species Diversity in Space and Time* by Rosenzweig
           1. Why does creating a species-area plot from contiguous plots generate a shallower slope than a plot made from non-contiguous plots?
          2. Be able to explain how the three hypotheses (individuals, habitats, biogeography) would generate a species area relationship.